SFG Game Design Submissions

 Still with us?
 Good!
 Here are more details:

-- Stage 3: if you are invited to submit a Tabletop Simulator module, it must be a completely functional prototype of your game for that platform.
-In addition, you will be asked during Stage 3 to provide SFG with several months to evaluate your game while no other publisher is doing so.
-SFG does all of its playtesting on Tabletop Simulator, since we are a decentralized company with no physical headquarters.
+- Stage 2: if you are invited to submit a playable game module on Tabletop Simulator or Tabletopia, it must be a completely functional prototype of your game for that platform.
 If you are not familiar with prototyping games in Tabletop Simulator, there are many resources online to help you with that process, including this video and this tutorial.
-Please bear in mind that, in order for SFG to see the art on the game components you import, you must make those art files publicly available.
-A Tabletop Simulator module that contains references to files on your local hard drive will not work for anyone but you!
+Tabletopia’s own help files can help you as well, if you choose that platform.

 If your game passes all three stages, SFG will begin the process of contract negotiations with you for rights to your game.